Jewish Food Justice Immersion

 August 22-27, 2017 | Philadelphia, PA

-Join Jewish Farm School for a unique immersion program in Philadelphia around the themes of urban farming, social justice, and Jewish traditions.
-Together we will explore how honoring and emulating the processes of the natural world can inform the development of community-based economic, food, and social systems designed for equity, justice, and long-term sustainability.
+Join Jewish Farm School for a unique immersion program in Philadelphia at the intersection of urban farming, social justice, and Jewish traditions.
+Together we will explore the legacy of racism and oppression that has shaped the American food system, and how honoring and emulating the processes of the natural world can inform the development of community-based economic, food, and social systems designed for equity, justice, and long-term sustainability.

 - Engage in meaningful volunteer opportunities on a variety of urban farming and permaculture-inspired projects